1. General provisions

-The purpose and the legal basis of personal data processing is at any one time stated in a separate notice issued by OPI PIB and dedicated for specific Services, projects, research, development works, contracts, tendering procedures, public orders, etc. within the scope of which personal data are processed.
+The purpose and the legal basis of personal data processing is at any one time stated in a separate notice issued by OPI PIB and dedicated to specific Services, projects, research, development works, contracts, tendering procedures, public orders, etc. within the scope of which personal data is processed.

 Listed below are various legal bases and purposes for which OPI PIB can process personal data (as part of a single data processing procedure, personal data can be processed for several different purposes and on the basis of various legal bases):

 Consent of a data subject.
-The consent can be given by submitting a declaration of will or by express confirmation actions, i.e. by actions of data subjects, e.g. by providing the data and sending out a form, or by being obligated to tick a checkbox, for example.
+Consent can be given by submitting a declaration of will or by express confirmation actions,or by other actions of data subjects, including providing the data and sending out a form, or by being obligated to tick a checkbox, for example.
 In both cases, the legal basis shall be Article 6 item 1 letter (a) of GDPR.
-In any case, after giving his or her consent, the data subject may withdraw his or her consent in the manner specified in the information on the processing of personal data dedicated to a given Service.
+In any case, after giving his/her consent, the data subject may withdraw his/her consent in the manner specified in the information on the processing of personal data dedicated to a given Service.
 The consent forms a legal basis if, including but not limited to, the data subjects:

-- freely provide us with their data and ask us, for example, about the possibility to issue a report or to provide Services offered by OPI PIB,
+- freely provide OPI PIB with their data and request that OPI PIB, for example, to issue a report or to provide Services offered by OPI PIB,

 - reach out with a contract request,

-- send any kind of e-mail to the address in opi.org.pl domain,
+- send any kind of e-mail to an address in the opi.org.pl domain,

 - subscribe to a newsletter,

-- send queries or comments with the use of appropriate contact forms,
+- send queries or comments with the use of the appropriate contact forms,

-- gather information about fairs, exhibitions, conferences and other science events organized by scientific community entities.
+- gather information about fairs, exhibitions, conferences and other science events organised by entities in the scientific community.

-In the case of queries addressed to OPI PIB regarding the possibility to provide specific Services, the legal basis for personal data protection, should such Services be accepted, shall change to steps needed to enter into a contract or to a contract (Article 6 item1 litter (b) of GDPR).
+In the case of queries addressed to OPI PIB regarding the possibility of providing specific Services, the legal basis for personal data protection, should such Services be accepted, shall change to steps needed to enter into a contract or to a contract (Article 6 item 1 letter (b) of GDPR).

 Performance of a contract or steps needed to enter into a contract (Article 6 item 1 letter (b) of GDPR).

-The legal basis in the form of a contract or in the form of steps needed to enter into a contract shall apply, including but not limited to, if OPI PIB processes personal data within the scope of Services provided by OPI PIB websites, e.g. BWNP, Inventorum, Navoica, etc., as it is necessary to perform a contract entered into by OPI PIB by accepting terms of electronic services available in said websites and for the purposes specified therein.
+The legal basis in the form of a contract or in the form of steps needed to enter into a contract shall apply, including but not limited to, if OPI PIB processes personal data within the scope of Services provided by OPI PIB websites, such as BWNP, Inventorum or Navoica, as it is necessary to perform a contract entered into by OPI PIB by accepting the terms of electronic services available in said websites and for the purposes specified therein.

-This legal basis is also applied to process data of contractors being natural persons and providing Services to OPI PIB.
+This legal basis is also applied to the processing of data of contractors providing Services to OPI PIB as natural persons.

 In some cases, the processing of personal data may be based on compliance with a legal obligation imposed on the controller (Article 6 item 1 letter (c) of GDPR).

-This applies in particular to the obligations imposed on OPI PIB resulting from legal regulations, specifically tax or labor law regulations, but also industry regulations concerning OPI PIB as an entity having the status of a research institute (reporting obligations arising from the Act on Research Institutes or the Act on Higher Education and Science).
-Personal data shall be processed on the basis of the premise resulting from legal regulations also in the case of performance of public orders announced by OPI PIB and requests for proposal carried out under by-laws drafted on the basis of such regulations.
+This applies in particular to the obligations imposed on OPI PIB resulting from legal regulations, specifically tax or labour regulations, but also industry regulations concerning OPI PIB as an entity having the status of a research institute (reporting obligations arising from the Act on Research Institutes or the Act on Higher Education and Science).
+Personal data shall be processed on the basis of the premise resulting from legal regulations also in the case of the performance of public orders announced by OPI PIB and requests for proposals conducted by-laws drafted on the basis of such regulations.

-Based on the premise of fulfilling the legal obligation, we process personal data for archiving purposes, which results from the Act of 14 July 1983 on National Archival Collections and Archives; under said regulations a public entity is obliged to archive documents within the scope of which personal data are processed in accordance with an adopted office procedure.
+Based on the premise of fulfilling legal obligations, we process personal data for archiving purposes, which results from the Act of 14 July 1983 on National Archival Collections and Archives; under said regulations, a public entity is obliged to archive documents within the scope of which personal data is processed in accordance with an adopted office procedure.

-Performance of a task carried out in the public interest (Article 6 item 1 letter (e) of GDPR)
+Performance of a task conducted in the public interest (Article 6 item 1 letter (e) of GDPR)

-OPI PIB processes personal data because it is necessary for the performance of a task carried out in the public interest, which includes: supporting the processes of organizing and financing scientific research; dissemination of knowledge about science, scientific research and development work; preparation of analyses, opinions and expert reports on conducted scientific research, acquisition and development of aggregate, comprehensive and synthetic information concerning scientific research and development work, including for statistical purposes and support for the scientific and academic community.
+OPI PIB processes personal data because it is necessary for the performance of a task conducted in the public interest, which includes: supporting the processes of organising and financing scientific research; dissemination of knowledge about science, scientific research and development work; preparation of analyses, opinions and expert reports on conducted scientific research, acquisition and development of aggregate, comprehensive and synthetic information concerning scientific research and development work, including for statistical purposes and support for the scientific and academic community.

 In view of the foregoing, OPI PIB processes personal data to: